-On April 24th, we hosted a webinar entitled “Unmuddy the Waters: Healthcare and Social Services Integration”.
+On April 24, we hosted a webinar entitled “Unmuddy the Waters: Healthcare and Social Services Integration.”
 This blog post summarizes and pulls from that event.
 If you missed it, you can watch the webinar here.
-Note: You’ll be asked to input some information in order to access the video.

 - Every system is a human system.

 - Every problem is a communications problem.

 Clinical-community partnerships and multisector collaboratives are now on the rise.
 However, stakeholders are using different terms and definitions when describing their values, work, and goals.
 This lack of clarity, precision, and agreement about the words we use make it harder to collaborate.

 To address these issues, we recently held a webinar highlighting ways stakeholders in multi-sector collaboratives and clinical-community partnerships can better communicate about social determinants of health and health equity.

 - Katherine Verlander of the Center for Medicare & Medicaid Services gave an overview of the Accountable Health Communities Model being led out of the CMS Innovation Center.

 - Dora Hughes of The George Washington University discussed findings from the Funders Forum on Accountable Health.

 - HealthBegins CEO Rishi Manchanda led a discussion about our newly released Upstream Communications Toolkit.